AwrelH/FootyQuiz/README.md

 -   https://coolors.co/ were used to make a palette for my readme.
 -   google image searches

-# Future features
+# Potential future features
 - add more themes, for example, league questions, footballer questions, weird football facts and so on.
 - Give the page animations.
 - High score possibilities.

 ### Acknowledgements
--   Mentors help and advice
+-   Mentors help and advices